crespowang/serverless-apigateway-service-proxy/README.md

 Version 3.0.2 fixes an additional file path issue where the require path for compileResources didn't match the actual file name (compileResource.js).

+Version 3.0.3 fixes another path issue in get-stack-info.js where it was looking for resolve-cf-import-value.js in the wrong location.

 ## TOC

 - [Serverless APIGateway Service Proxy](#serverless-apigateway-service-proxy)